-Item Description Maximum Allowable Hours In fixing an allowance for witnesses under paragraph (b) the taxing officer may have regard to the amount of salary, wages or income (if any) actually lost by the witness, and any expenses in respect of meals, lodging and travel reasonably and necessarily incurred by the witness in attending the proceedings and justify by voucher.
-10 Disbursements (not to include counsel fee and must be justified by voucher).
-Such amount that is necessarily and reasonably incurred under the circumstances.

-the Legal Profession (Supreme and District Courts) (Contentious Business) Determination 2018 item 37 provides for work performed in relation to effecting a settlement under section 92(f) of the Act.
+8 Settlement of the claim by agreement under Part 12 Division 12 and applying for registration of a settlement agreement under section 152 (excluding disbursements which are to be paid in accordance with item 10) 10 Excludes agreements made for settlement of common law damages [#] 9 Allowances for witnesses.
+The amount of any costs to be paid in respect of work done by a practitioner in conducting any proceedings in a dispute may include a reasonable allowance for - (a) witnesses called because of their professional, scientific or other special skill or knowledge; and (b) witnesses called other than those covered in paragraph (a) In fixing an allowance for witnesses under paragraph (b) the assessing officer may have regard to the amount of salary, wages or income (if any) actually lost by the witness, and any expenses in respect of meals, lodging and travel reasonably and necessarily incurred by the witness in attending the proceedings and justify by voucher ltem Description Maximum Allowable Hours 10 Disbursements (not to include counsel fee and must be justified by voucher) Such amount that is necessarily and reasonably incurred under the circumstances the Legal Profession (Supreme and District Courts) (Contentious Business) Determination 2022 item 39 provides for work performed in relation to lodgement of a common law deed under s.433(3).

-10. Methodology-Conciliation Service and Arbitration Service
+10 Methodology - Conciliation Service and Arbitration Service

-(1) References to "items" under this clause are in reference to those items under "Conciliation Service" and "Arbitration Service" of the scale of costs.

-(2) Items 1 and 2 of the scale are consecutive, cumulative milestones, subject to clause 10(3) and 10(4).
-For example, to seek payment or to recover for legal services or agent services provided under item 4, the legal practitioner or registered agent must first conclude the milestones, and thereby provide the legal services or agent services, described in items 1 and 2 inclusive of the scale.
-Items 3 and 4 are not claimable cumulatively and a claim under only one item or the other may be made.

-(3) Where the legal practitioner or agent did not provide services during the Conciliation Service stage of the process, the legal practitioner or agent cannot claim under items 2 to 4.

-(3a) Where a legal practitioner or agent provides services in relation to Schedule 1A of the Act, the legal practitioner or agent cannot claim under items 2 to 4.

-(4) Where a dispute is not resolved in the Conciliation Service and an application is made to the Arbitration Service, and the legal practitioner or legal agent provided services during the Conciliation Service proceedings, the items 4 to 7 of the scale are consecutive, cumulative milestones to items 1 and 2.
-For example where legal or agent services were provided through the Conciliation Service and into the Arbitration Service, to seek payment or to recover for legal or agent services provided under item 7, the legal practitioner or agent must first conclude the milestones, and have provided the services described in items 1,2, 4 and 5 to 7.

-(5) This Determination applies to milestones attained and completed in the Workers' Compensation Conciliation and Arbitration Services.
-Costs Determinations 2011 and 2014 will apply to transitional matters and milestones previously attained and completed.

-(6) This clause should be read in conjunction with clause 11.
+- (1) References to "items" under this clause are in reference to those items under "Conciliation Service" and "Arbitration Service" of the scale of costs. - (2) Items 1 and 2 of the scale are consecutive, cumulative milestones, subject to clause 10(3) and 10(4).
+For example, to seek payment or to recover for legal services or agent services provided under item 4, the legal practitioner or authorised agent must first conclude the milestones, and thereby provide the legal services or agent services, described in items 1 and 2 inclusive of the scale.
+Items 3 and 4 are not claimable cumulatively and a claim under only one item or the other may be made. - (3) Where the legal practitioner or authorised agent did not provide services during the Conciliation Service stage of the process, the legal practitioner or authorised agent cannot claim under items 2 to 4. - (4) Where a legal practitioner or authorised agent provides services in relation to Part 2 Division 10 of the Act, the legal practitioner or authorised agent cannot claim under items 2 to 4. - (5) Where a dispute is not resolved in the Conciliation Service and an application is made to the Arbitration Service, and the legal practitioner or authorised agent provided services during the Conciliation Service proceedings, the items 4 to 7 of the scale are consecutive, cumulative milestones to items 1 and 2.
+For example where legal or agent services were provided through the Conciliation Service and into the Arbitration Service, to seek payment or to recover for legal or agent services provided under item 7, the legal practitioner or authorised agent must first conclude the milestones, and have provided the services described in items 1, 2, 4 and 5 to 7. - (6) This Determination applies to milestones attained and completed in the Conciliation Service and Arbitration Service.
+The Costs Determination in force at the time the relevant services were rendered will apply to transitional matters and milestones attained and completed when this Costs Determination comes into operation. - (7) This clause should be read in conjunction with clause 11.

-11. Stand-Alone Items
+11 Stand-Alone items